 Since food allergens ingested by mom do not always appear in breast milk, it is best to introduce the allergen directly to the child.
 Using a method reliant on the mother’s consumption could result in believing your child is not sensitive to an allergen, but instead they are simply not being exposed to it.

 After your baby is six months old, you can begin introducing solids into their diet.
-For children with food sensitivities, start out with less-allergen solids that you haven't experienced any response to through your own diet.
+For children with food sensitivities, start out with solids with lower allergen propensity that you haven't experienced any response to through your own diet.
 Choose one food to introduce at a time, giving only that food for 3-5 days to test for any reaction.
 Once you have offered a variety of non-allergen foods without any adverse effects, you can attempt allergens.
-It is up to you if you want to start allergens after 6 months or wait until they are one.
-Obviously doing so earlier could significantly loosen the restrictions on mom’s diet.
+Scientific literature recommends waiting 6 months after the last reaction before reintroducing a trigger food again .

 Research suggests a "ladder" system which involves differing levels of preparation.
 Using this method, baby is given the most broken down form of the protein by cooking it at various levels.
 For example, offering dairy in the form of a cooked muffin then cheese then actual milk.
 Each of these represent a different level of heat which will change the structure/size of the protein.
 More heat = more broken down protein.
-A Google search can give you each step of the ladder for foods like dairy, soy, and egg.
+A Google search can give you each step of the ladder for foods like dairy, soy, and egg or sign up for our Master Class to learn more about ladders and receive our Free to Feed Dairy, Soy, Egg, and Wheat Ladders in the mail!

 Introduction through Breast Milk

 If your baby is too young to introduce directly, you may decide to trial through your own diet.
 This is trickier as mentioned because not every ingested protein will enter your milk every time.
 For this reason, it is recommended to trial for a longer period of time.
-Since non-IgE reactions can take up to 48 hours to occur, it is often recommended to use an every-other-day trial.
+Since non-IgE reactions can take up to 48 hours to occur, it is often recommended to use an every-other-day trial for likely trigger foods and/or a modified ladder introduction.
 Add the protein back in one serving every other day and monitor for changes.
 Do so for a minimum of 2 weeks to ensure baby has had a high probability of being exposed to the protein through your milk before moving on to another trial.
 Hopefully, current research and a future at-home testing mechanism will make this process much easier.

 Dairy: Yogurt, cheese, pancakes, milk added to a puree.